 Unique selling points

-tickr brings investing to the masses and hits the millennial sweet spot better than most on the market.
-More than 40 per cent of its investors are female, with an average age of 31 and a massive 50 per cent have never invested before.
+CIRCA5000 brings investing to the masses and hits the millennial sweet spot better than most on the market.
+More than 40 per cent of its investors are female, with an average age of 31 and a massive 90 per cent have never invested before.

 The plus points

-The biggest plus point for tickr has to be how simple and interactive the app is.
+- Simple and interactive.
 Set up and choose your investments easily, see the progress of your savings with handy charts and graphs and find out how the companies you invest in are using your money – and what the reward is, for you as well as the planet.

 Cost of use